Acquaintance Time of a Graph: -Hardness Results

-\paragraph{Completeness:} We first show that prove the completeness part, namely, if $\chi_\eq(G) = K$, then $\AC(H) \leq t$.
-Suppose that the color classes of $G$ are $V = V_1 \cup \dots \cup V_K$ with $|V_j| = n/K$ for all $j \in [K]$.
-Note that in each color-class $V_k$ induces a clique in $H$.
-We show that $\AC(H) \leq t$, which can be achieved as follows: For all $i \in [t]$ in the $i$'th round the agents located in vertices $U_{i,j}$ swap places with the agents in $V_j$ for all $j \in [K]$.
-(This is possible since by the assumption $|U_{i,j}| = |V_j| = \frac{n}{K}$, and all vertices of $U_{i,j}$ are connected to all vertices of $V_j$.)
-It is immediate to verify that this strategy allows every pair of agents to meet each other.
-Indeed, denoting by $p_v$ the agent sitting originally in vertex $v$ the only pairs who did not met each other before the first round are contained in the following two classes: \begin{enumerate} \item For all $j \neq j' \in [K]$ and for every $v \in V_j$, $v' \in V_{j'}$ the pair of agents $(p_{v},p_{v'})$. \item For each $i \in [t]$ and $j \in [K]$ and every $u,u' \in U_{i,j}$ the pair of agents $(p_{u},p_{u'})$. \end{enumerate} Then, when the agents move along the described matchings, the pairs from the first class meet after the first round.
+We next verify that this strategy allows every pair of agents to meet each other.
+Indeed, denoting by $p_v$ the agent sitting originally in vertex $v$ the only pairs who did not met each other before the first round are contained in the following two classes: \begin{enumerate} \item For all $j \neq j' \in [K]$ and for every $v \in V_j$, $v' \in V_{j'}$ the pair of agents $(p_{v},p_{v'})$. \item For each $i \in [t]$ and $j \in [K]$ and every $u,u' \in U_{i,j}$ the pair of agents $(p_{u},p_{u'})$. \end{enumerate} Then, when the agents move along the prescribed matchings, the pairs from the first class meet after the first round.
 And for each round $i \in [t]$ the pairs from the second class that correspond to $u,u' \in U_{i,j}$ for some $j \in [K]$ meet after the $i$'th round.
 This proves the completeness part of the reduction.